Genetic Engine

 # Limits - run until a score target is reached

-# window and epsilon for convergence - how close the scores must be over the window to consider convergence
+# window and threshold for convergence - how close the scores must be over the window to consider convergence

 score_limit,